pokowaka/ng-infinite-iscroll/README.md

 ```

 You can also use `row-template-url` if your template is stored in a file somewhere.
+You can pass in iScroll options using the options attribute.

 ***Note!
 Your template should have a fixed height!
 Otherwise the scroller will not work!***